MattLeRoi/modeling_banking_customers/README.md

 ## Recommendations

+1. Collect more detailed data - filling in all of the missing data may lead to further insights.
-1. Run a controlled experiment - a/b testing, instruct the agents focus on increasing the call durations to determine whether this was a causal or correlative relationship.
+2. Run a controlled experiment - design an experiment to determine whether call duration and number of contacts are causal or correlative relationships.
-2. Specifically target previous customers.
-3. Focus more on those without home loans.
-4. Collect more detailed data - fill in all fields.
-5. The data varied by month.
-May be some kind of seasonality, but also may have been due to the timing of the marketing campaign, which I don't have.
-Investigate further.
+3. The data varied by month, both in volume and in the success rate.
+This may indicate seasonality or it may have been due to the timing of the marketing campaign, which I don not have access to.
+It is worth further investigation

 ## For More Information